-All students will have two student teaching placements except for those in the single certification option.
+All students will have student teach in an elementary classroom and a classroom in their concentration except for those in the single certification option.
 Students are responsible for their own transportation to their student teaching placements.
 To be eligible to student teach, students must satisfy the following requirements.

 - A 2.60 GPA or above in all work completed at the University of Delaware. - A 2.75 GPA or above in all required education (EDUC) courses.
-All courses must be completed with a grade of C- or better. - Earn a C- or better in all elementary block courses. - Students in the special education concentration must pass EDUC 431 and EDUC 432 before moving on to Student Teaching 2.
+All courses must be completed with a grade of C- or better. - Earn a C- or better in all elementary block courses.